 If you’re short on time, the Lodi Wine and Visitor Center, on Turner Road next door to Wine & Roses, is an excellent introduction to the Lodi appellation.
 Hundreds of wines made from Lodi-grown grapes are offered for sale, and a rotating selection is on the tasting menu.
 The demonstration vineyard behind the building is planted with different grape varietals.

 3. Hip, Historic Downtown

 Lodi’s downtown bursts with energy and showcases its legacy.
 Brick sidewalks and vintage street lamps line blocks of upscale fashion boutiques, gift and home decor emporia, tasting rooms, gourmet food shops, and an eclectic choice of eateries.

 Sample gourmet cheese from around the world at Cheese Central.

-Indulge in a scoop of Gunther’s ice cream, a regional favorite since 1940, while perusing collections of fine art at Segale’s Double Dip Gallery.
+Indulge in a scoop of Gunther’s Ice Cream, a regional favorite since 1940, while perusing collections of fine art at the Double Dip Gallery.

 4. Lodi Lake

 The Mokelumne River flowing through the city is dammed to form Lodi Lake, resulting in an abundance of habitats for flora and fauna as well as recreation for, well, everyone.
 On foot, you can hike the designated nature areas.
 On water, you can paddleboard, canoe, kayak, or innertube from the shore.
 The public beach is open from Memorial Day through Labor Day.
 Top off the day with a boat tour down the calm, winding river.